| Title: | Missing Data Imputation and Model Checking |

 in the variables slot of a missing_data.frame

-signature(x = "missing_data.frame")
+signature(x = "missing_data.frame") which shows histograms

 of the observed variables that have missingness

-signature(x = "missing_data.frame")
+signature(x = "missing_data.frame") which plots

 an image of the missingness slot to visualize the pattern of missingness

-or the pattern of missingness in light of the
+when grayscale = FALSE or the pattern of missingness in light of the

-observed values (grayscale = TRUE
+observed values (grayscale = TRUE, the default)

-signature(y = "missing_data.frame", model = "missing")
+signature(y = "missing_data.frame", model = "missing") which

 multiply imputes the missing values

-which gives an overview
+signature(object = "missing_data.frame") which gives an overview

-of the salient characteristics of the missing_variable
+of the salient characteristics of the missing_variables in the

 variables slot of a missing_data.frame

-which produces the same
+signature(object = "missing_data.frame") which produces the same

-result as the summary
+result as the summary method for a data.frame

-generics, which allow functions like nrow
+generics, which allow functions like nrow, ncol, rownames,

-mostly works the same way as for a
+and changing elements for a missing_data.frame mostly works the same way as for a

 data.frame